OxanaGor/Capstone/Introduction Business Problem.md

 So the end product/ output of our data science project must be:
 1. The most appropriate 2 Neighborhoods in Brooklyn.
-2. Top 5 streets in each appropriate Neighborhood, where the new shops must be located.
+2. Top 5 streets in each appropriate Neighborhood, where it makes sense to locate the shop.